AairTheGreat/StardewValleyMods/Better Panning/README.md

 Better Panning allows you to:
 * Fine tuned game areas so the chance of getting a panning spot out of reach is greatly reduced.
 In fact, sometimes the panning spots are on the ground next to the water.
 * The Beach now can have panning spots
 * Custom treasure list.
 With Better Panning you don't just get ore.
 You can get any item.
-With that said, the follow types of items are by default configured to be panned:
+With that said, the following types of items are by default configured to be panned:
 	* Ore and Ore Bars
 	* Gems, Minerals, Geodes, and previously found geode minerals
 	* Seed packets.
 You can find seeds for the next season or if you're in winter you can find seeds from all the other seasons too.